NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ### ![icon](_static/skill/38px-NGSUISkillUnleashedRage.png) Unleashed Rage
 Approach the enemy to deliver a powerful blow.
 Not only does the skill greatly help fill the Focus gauge, but through the skill UR After Effect, the critical hit rate increases for a short period of time after as well.

-UR's gauge builds from PA's, Relentless Blade and from the StepC WA.
+UR's gauge builds from PA's, Relentless Blade and from StepC WA.

 ```{hint} UR requires 100 Rage to be used and will grant you invincibility frames for the entire duration of the skill.
 ```